-4.2 National CRAs subsample
+4.2 National CRA subsample

-It is reasonable to assume that more precise ratings estimates will allow obtaining proxy consensus rating which is more similar to consensus rating in terms of agreement.
-That is to say, the proxy is constructed from model estimates of national CRAs' ratings (see Appendix C, model I and model VI).
+It is reasonable to assume that more precise rating estimates will give a proxy consensus rating which is more similar to the consensus rating.
+That is to say, the proxy is constructed from model estimates of national CRA ratings (see Appendix C, model I and model VI).

-The same observations as in previous part were used to predict NCRA ratings.
-Note, that consensus rating is determined for banks with at least two ratings for from different CRAs.
-Therefore, only 394 observations were involved in comparison of proxy and original consensus rating based on ratings from NCRA.
+The same observations as in the previous part were used to predict NCRA ratings.
+Note that the consensus rating is determined for banks with at least two ratings by different CRAs.
+Therefore, only 394 observations were used in the comparison of the proxy and the original consensus ratings based on ratings from NCRA.